The links on this page are to free access web sites that do

 flights, but are good for post-flight analysis or simply as

 a record of the weather for that day.
-Use the buttons at
+They display a control for

 - If volcanic ash warnings are in force, look at the Met

-- Check the soundings using one of the RASPTable viewers:
+- Check the soundings using one of the RASP tools:

 Now you have enough information to plan a task and